JungCyx/TrenBudget/Notes/NotesPurpose.md

-Where to put any notes to be shared among the team
+git Where to put any notes to be shared among the team

 <h1> Mainframe </h1>